-Water-resistant speaker available in 3 colors.
+Water-resistant and available in 3 colors.
 Bluetooth capability with 33-foot range.
 12-hour battery life.
-Lifetime warranty.
 Compact and easy to take with you.
-Strap included for hanging the speaker.
+Strap included for hanging it.
 Clear, crisp audio.
 Large controls.

 A few complaints of the Bluetooth connection randomly dropping.

 Large buttons are easy to see.
-Waterproof design protects the speaker even if fully submerged.
+Waterproof design protects the unit even if fully submerged.
 Bluetooth connectivity.
 10-hour battery life.
-Suction cup adheres to shower wall.
+Suction cup adheres to wall.
 Option to answer phone, too.
 Good sound quality.

 Some users wish the volume would go slightly higher.

 4 color choices.
 Suction cup to mount it to wall.
 Water-resistant design.
 Bluetooth connectivity with 33-foot range.
 Intuitive controls.
 Built-in microphone for taking calls.
 Crystal-clear audio quality.
 Volume is loud enough to hear clearly.